openedx/codejail-service/docs/deployment.rst

 On an actual deployment host with no regular users, just system users (with UID < 1000), and no other services running in other containers, this might work.
 However, the most likely deployment situation is in Kubernetes, where there may be a number of other pods; many of these pods will be using UID 1000.
 But even on a traditional host it creates a fragile situation, where starting unrelated processes as UID 1000 would cause codejail to mysteriously start breaking.

 One solution is to select large, random values for the app and sandbox users.
-On a modern Linux kernel, UIDs and GIDs can be as high as ``2^32 - 1``, although from testing it may be safer to constrain to ``2^31 - 1``.
+On a modern Linux kernel, UIDs and GIDs can be as high as ``2^31 - 1``.
 This will help avoid a situation where codejail-service has to share its usage pool with other, unrelated service.
 This is an incomplete solution, however, as two instances of codejail-service will interfere with each other, as will concurrent requests to the same instance. ``NPROC`` will need to be set high enough to account for this.

 AppArmor
 ********